-24 3.12.1 Affected Environment
+3.12.1 Affected Environment

-25 3.12.1.1 Population Demographics
+3.12.1.1 Population Demographics

-26 Clark County has grown dramatically since 2000 (Table 3-5), experiencing growth rates that have far outpaced the average population growth rates for the Nation.
-Clark approximately 2.1 million (U.S. Census Bureau 2016a).
-Of the total population of
+Clark County has grown dramatically since 2000 (Table 3-5), experiencing growth rates that have far outpaced the average population growth rates for the Nation.
+Clark County grew approximately 54 percent from 2000 to 2015, compared to 45 percent for Nevada and 14 percent for the U.S. In 2015, Clark County had a population of approximately 2.1 million (U.S. Census Bureau 2016a).
+Of the total population of Nevada, 73 percent lives in Clark County.
+Clark County's population is approximately 53.5 percent minority (U.S. Census Bureau 2015b).